emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 </table>

-### Better caching defaults for `findAll` and `findRecord`
+## Better caching defaults for `findAll` and `findRecord`

-In Ember Data beta.19 calling `store.find(type, id)` would fetch the fresh data the first time find was called, and then every next time return cached data.
-If the user always needed fresh data, they had to know to call `store.fetchRecord`, and if they needed to background update they would have to make multiple calls and be careful what they return from a route's `model:` hook.
+In Ember Data beta.19 calling `store.find(type, id)` would fetch the fresh data from the server the first time find was called, and then every next time return cached data.
+If the user always needed fresh data, they had to know to call `store.fetchRecord`, and if they needed to background update they would have to make multiple calls and be careful about what they return from a route's `model:` hook.

 Calling `store.find(type)` had the exact opposite behavior, where it would